Educational Program Manager and Project Coordinator

 2016 Board of Directors

 Mary Holmes (Robbins) is a Project Manager at STARworks in Star, NC.
 She grew up on a dairy farm in Ireland.
 After earning a business degree, she worked in Dublin, England, New Zealand and Australia for international financial software companies.
 She came to Raleigh in late 1999.
 She collected her first pottery in Ireland when she bought her kitchen ware from Kilroot Pottery in Carrickfergus, Northern Ireland in her mid-twenties.
 Fast forward more than 20 years and she meets a Seagrove potter, Michael Mahan, and moves to Seagrove in late 2002.
 She was President of the Seagrove Area Potters Association for a number of years.
 She is the chair of the Celebration of Seagrove Potters.
 She spends her summers in Ireland with Michael and her family where they make pots, listen to great music and walk the highways and byways.
-Mary is currently serving as board vice president.

 Linda Wharton (Cary) is a principal software quality analyst at SAS Institute in Cary, NC, where she has worked in many capacities over thirty years.
 Linda’s interest in community service and the arts have provided opportunities to serve multiple terms on the Board of the Friends of the Gregg Museum of Art and Design at NCSU.
 Passionate about pottery, she collects from her favorite potters and has worked at Mark Hewitt’s kiln openings for more than twenty years.
-Linda is currently serving as board secretary.

 Clare Ruggles (Pinehurst) is the executive director of the Northern Moore Family Resource Center, a nonprofit organization serving families in northwestern Moore County, NC, where many Seagrove area potters live and work.
 She received a BBA in accounting from the University of Texas at Austin and is a licensed Certified Public Accountant in the state of Texas.
 She feels fortunate to work in a community with such rich artistic heritage.
 Clare is currently serving as board treasurer.